dilipcrao/assignment/README.md

 # assignment

-Assignment folder contains all the files required for the Home Office DVLA assignment The file DVLA Functional Unit Test Results.docx will contain reulst from testing on the local system, along wit the screen shots.
+Assignment folder contains all the files required for the Home Office DVLA assignment The file DVLA Functional Unit Test Results.docx available in the test\resource folder will contain reulst from testing on the local system, along with the screen shots.